Edward Olivares Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The 10 strikeouts per nine innings put together by the Twins pitching staff leads MLB.
+- The pitching staff for the Twins has a collective 9.9 K/9, the second-best in the league.

-- The Twins have the sixth-ranked team ERA across all league pitching staffs (3.43).
+- The Twins have the eighth-ranked team ERA among all MLB pitching staffs (3.50).

-- The Twins rank 11th in baseball in home runs surrendered (26 total, one per game).
+- Twins pitchers combine to surrender 27 home runs (one per game), the ninth-fewest in baseball.

-- Lopez gets the start for the Twins, his sixth of the season.
-He is 1-2 with a 3.00 ERA and 39 strikeouts in 30 2/3 innings pitched.
+- The Twins will send Gray (3-0) to the mound to make his sixth start of the season.
+He is 3-0 with a .62 ERA and 34 strikeouts through 29 2/3 innings pitched.

-- The righty last appeared in relief on Thursday, when he tossed 2/3 innings against the Kansas City Royals while giving up hits.
+- In his most recent appearance on Monday, the righty went seven scoreless innings against the New York Yankees while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.